fairybells/WpfButtonRings/README.md

 * `Tooltip`
 * `Command`, to handle the button click.

+## Customization
+To change the button colors (the ones used here were just randomly chosen for the sample project), open the ButtonRingStyle.xaml, go to the style with target type ButtonRingItem and replace the brush resources with ones that are more fitting to your project.

 ## Samples

 The sample project demostrates how to add buttons programatically.
 It also demonstrates how the properties affect the appearance.